 You can't love bone broth like I do and not love Phở.
 (Pronounced "fuh.")

-Pho is a Vietnamese soup made with a bone-beef broth, noodles, and thinly sliced beef that's usually served with bean sprouts, chili, lime, and Thai basil.
+Pho is a Vietnamese soup made with a beef/bone broth, noodles, and thinly sliced beef that's usually served with bean sprouts, chili, lime, and Thai basil.

-Pho is generally served with flat rice noodles, a rich, savory bone broth infused with a delicious array of flavors, and garnished with fresh vegetables and herbs.
+Pho is generally made with a rich, savory bone broth infused with a delicious array of flavors, served with flat rice noodles, and garnished with fresh vegetables and herbs.

 - 2 tablespoons avocado oil or coconut oil

 - 3 scallions, cut into 1/ 2-inch pieces

 - 4 cups (1 quart) homemade bone broth or DKA Chicken or Beef Liquid Bone Broth, OR 4 packets DKA powdered Bone Broth + 32 ounces of water

 - 1/2 teaspoon Celtic or pink Himalayan salt